yorkshiretwist/lyricalculator/README.md

 - Number of words of different lengths (this is calculated per-song, but not used in the aggregate statistics)

 And with some cleverer text parsing using sentiment analysis, stats on how 'happy' or 'sad' songs are could be calculated.
 We could also calculate whether the writer is getting more or less self-obsessed over their career.

+## Unit tests

+There are several dependencies in the system which can be tested in isolation:

+- The lyrics parser class
+- The music service class
+- The MusicBrainz API proxy class
+- The lyrics API proxy class

+Each of which have a handful of unit tests to check how they work in both happy-path and unhappy-path scenarios.
+There isn't a high percentage coverage of unit tests, just enough to give a flavour.

+Run these unit tests using Test Explorer in Visual Studio, or you can use `dotnet test`.

 ## Wrapping up